NicholasBoll/cypress-storybook/README.md

 npm install cypress-storybook --save-dev
 ```

 Once installed, both Cypress and Storybook need to be configured in order to work.
-Storybook installation will be based on the type.
+Storybook installation will be based on the framework used (React and Angular are currently supported).

 ### Cypress